skydark/yaum/README.md

 Yet Another Useless Mod
 ===========

-Nope, it is not a minetweaker addons, and is not working with Minetweaker 3.0.10B.
+Nope, it is not a minetweaker addons, and is only working with Minetweaker3's latest git version.

 Still W.I.P.